1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 What is the ICD-10 code for post-intestinal bypass status?

-The ICD-10 code used to document post-intestinal bypass and anastomosis status is Z98.84, which is required for medical records and insurance purposes.
+The ICD-10 code given to record the status of a post-intestinal bypass and the anastomosis is Z98.84, which becomes mandatory to the medical records and insurance systems.

 When do complications usually appear after intestinal bypass?